geekombe/Week-1-Toy-problems/README.md

 ## set-up instructions

-First, Clone this repository on https://github.com/geekombe/Week-1-Toy-problems.git to your local machine.
+- First, Clone this repository on https://github.com/geekombe/Week-1-Toy-problems.git to your local machine.

-Navigate to the project directory using the following command
+- Navigate to the project directory using the following command

 cd Week-1-Toy-problems

-Open the directory in your preferred code editor (e.g., in Visual Studio Code simply type 'code .' on your terminal ).
+- Open the directory in your preferred code editor (e.g., in Visual Studio Code simply type 'code .' on your terminal ).

-Inside your code editor, locate the file containing one of the above mentioned functions.
+- Inside your code editor, locate the file containing one of the above mentioned functions.

-From there just follow the individual usage explanation mention after the Descriptions above.
+- From there just follow the individual usage explanation mentioned after the Descriptions above.